sbernasek/flyqma/README.md

   - **Comparison.** Compare expression levels between subpopulations

-Please refer to the [documentation](https://sebastianbernasek.github.io/clones/index.html#) for a complete description of all ``clones`` submodules and functions.
+Please refer to the [documentation](https://sebastianbernasek.github.io/clones/index.html#) page for tips on getting started with analyzing your data.

 Installation